-For now, recordings of past CAIS Active Education Webinar sessions are available on-demand at InclusionCalifornia.org.
+In addition to the fall 2020 series, recordings of past CAIS Active Education Webinar sessions are available on-demand at InclusionCalifornia.org.

 Thanks to financial support from the Bill and Melinda Gates Foundation and the Thompson Family Foundation, the webinar recordings are available to all at no cost.